 Overtourism in Europe

-The theme that dominates meetings and discussions about tourism is the now overused term 'overtourism'.
-You would think that the problem would be smaller if tourists would leave the beaten track and forget about bucket lists.
-For example, Pompeï is on the bucket list of every visitor in southern Italy.
-The biggest sights are shielded to prevent the daily destruction by thousands of feet, as a result the experience value decreases considerably.
+The theme that dominates meetings and discussions on tourism is the meanwhile worn-out term 'overtourism'.
+You would think that the problem was less acute if tourists got off the beaten track and forgot about their all-important bucket lists.
+For example, Pompeii is on the bucket list of every visitor in southern Italy.
+The major sights there are shielded to prevent destruction from trampling by thousands of tourists, which causes the experience value to decrease considerably.
 However, beyond the beaten track and yet close by, you will find Herculaneum.
-With a same history and a lot less visitors, it is a lot more fun to visit.
+With a similar history and far fewer visitors, it is a lot more fun to visit.

 Research on the management of tourism

-Given the enormous expected growth in the number of tourists worldwide, the problem of overtourism is not resolved.
+Given the enormous expected growth in the number of tourists worldwide, the problem of overtourism is not resolved yet.
 CELTH is conducting studies on Visitor Pressure in European cities and the development of a framework for an integrated approach to sustainable urban tourism through the European project SCITHOS.
-With the handbook 'Managing Visitor Pressure' that we will publish together with UNWTO, we will offer tourist cities a toolkit that will help get control of the management of tourism.
+With the handbook 'Managing Visitor Pressure' that we will publish together with UNWTO, we will offer tourist cities a toolkit that will help them gain control over the management of tourism.

 CELTH develops innovative tools and techniques

-We are already active with research that provides an insight and assists in managing tourism in cities.
-In addition, we are in discussion with the different parties to gain more contribution to the Delta Plan.
-By developing innovative tourism applications, digital techniques, methodologies and steering interventions, we can ensure that the leisure sector continues to develop sustainably.
+We already engage in research that provides insights and assists in managing tourism in cities.
+In addition, we are in discussion with the various stakeholders involved in order to be able to make even more specific contributions to the Delta Plan.
+By developing innovative tourism applications, digital techniques, methodologies and control interventions, we can ensure that the leisure sector continues to develop sustainably.